One of the first questions often asked is how fit do you need to be to climb Mount Everest?

 Then you reach the base of the Khumbu Icefall, you look up and think this is it, this is where I will learn if I am fit enough, if I can really climb this mountain.

-But the Khumbu Icefall, besides a demand for some half decent crampon technique, isn’t as much about fitness as it is about fear.
+But the Khumbu Icefall, which certainly rewards good crampon technique and makes it easier, isn’t as much about fitness, as it is about fear.

 Day one you go up the icefall a ways, marvel at the ice towers, teeter across a few ladders, and then come down.
 Not so bad.

-As David Breashears commented to me once at Base Camp – ‘No climber would go through the Khumbu unless it got them to the top of Everest.’
+As David Breashears, Director of the 1996 Everest IMAX movie, commented to me once at Base Camp – “No climber would go through the Khumbu unless it got them to the top of Everest.”
 It is a risk level that would be unacceptable anywhere but on the way to the top of the world.

-So climbers get through the icefall, they sleep at Camp I, they hide or forget or bury their fear, and move onto the heights.
+So climbers on Everest creep through the Khumbu icefall, they sleep at Camp 1, they hide or forget or bury or accept their fear, and move onto the heights.

-Once up on the Lhotse Face itself, depending on the weaving of the ropes over the ice, an occasional near vertical section with brick hard ice is underfoot.
-Until good steps are kicked in, anyone with less than good crampon technique and a close relationship to all 12 points on their crampons will struggle as you approach 7,000 meters.
+Once up on the Lhotse Face itself, depending on the weaving of the ropes over the ice, an occasional very steep section with brick hard ice is underfoot.
+Until good steps are kicked in, anyone with less than good crampon technique and a close relationship to all of their 12 points will struggle as you approach 7,000 meters.

-It wears on your ankles, calves and thighs and bodies gym trained but not ice trained.
-Oxygen thins away and just as the slope lays back a bit and you can start moving, the morning cold is turned to blazing sunshine, shortly to be followed by a blizzard.
+The ice wears on your ankles, calves and thighs.
+Bodies gym trained but not ice trained discover their really wasn’t a machine to prepare them for this.
+Oxygen thins and just as the slope lays back a bit and you can start moving, the morning cold is turned to blazing sunshine.
+Just as you shed your down jacket the wind picks up.
+For maybe 15 minutes you are ok and then the sun is followed by a blizzard.
 Everest starts becoming more Everest like.

-Camp III can seem an eternity away, the last 50 mètres take some an hour.
+Camp 3 can seem an eternity away, the last 100 mètres take some an hour.
 Arrival is often not so much measured in hours as in breathes.
-At Camp III, tents are askew, sleeping platforms roll over the brick hard ice and you never want to step outside your tent without crampons on.
+At Camp 3 tents are askew, sleeping platforms roll over the brick hard ice and you never want to step outside your tent without crampons on.
 The views, the heights, the clouds below you remain sublime, but the body is most likely very unhappy with what you have put it through.